risingwavelabs/risingwave-docs/docs/key-concepts.md

 ### Compute nodes

-A computer node executes the optimized query plans and handles data ingestion and output.
+A compute node executes the optimized query plans and handles data ingestion and output.

 ### Compactor nodes